aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/70-advanced-topics/100-construct-testing/1000-assertion-test.md

 Our `HitCounter` construct creates a simple DynamoDB table.
 Lets create a test that validates that the table is getting created.

+If you have create the project with `cdk init` then you should already have a `tests` directory.
+In that case you will need to remove the existing `test_cdk_workshop_stack.py` file.

 If you do not already have a `tests` directory (usually created automatically when you run `cdk init`), then create a `tests` directory at the root of the project and then create the following files: